jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 </ruleConditions>
 ```

-Rule conditions within a rule are evaluated as true if each group of one or more
+All rule conditions together are evaluated as true if each group of one or
-rule conditions with the same name is evaluated as true.
-A group of one or more
+more rule conditions with the same name is evaluated as true.
+Within a group
-rule conditions with the same name is evaluated as true if at least one of the
+of one or more rule conditions with the same name, all rule conditions
-rule conditions within that group is evaluated as true.
-Zero rule conditions
+together are evaluated as true if at least one of the rule conditions within
-within a rule are evaluated as true.
+that group is evaluated as true.
+Zero rule conditions is evaluated as true.

 Partial API examples: